 Older kids, especially guitar or music lovers, will want to spend a lot of time in Les Paul’s House of Sound.
 Both Tommy and Teddy were less than intensely interested in this area of the museum, although I could have spent more time reading the panels and exploring the story of this musical pioneer’s early life, which started in nearby Wauskesha where his experiments with placing guitar strings onto portions of railroad tracks ultimately led to his invention of the solid body electric guitar and innovations like distortion and reverb.

 They did enjoy the end of the exhibit, which offered chances to listen to various kinds music and explore how electronic music is made with soundboards, keyboards, and even common household objects.
-Tommy in particular spent a lot of time making music, including in a table where various shapes played pre-programmed music with accompanying lights and shapes.
+Tommy, in particular, spent a lot of time making music, including in a table where various shapes played pre-programmed music with accompanying lights and shapes.
+It reminded me of the new digital guitars, as it looked futuristic to say the least.
+It was great to watch Tommy enjoying making music on it though – no doubt he’d enjoy a digital guitar, although he’s perhaps a bit young for one yet.

 We finished our morning inside the Hive, a total-immersion virtual reality experience where we got to watch the planets of our solar system fly around – and sometimes right at – us.
 The boys loved getting caught in an asteroid belt and standing on top of the sun.